-As an official Department of the Navy Museum under the Naval History and Heritage Command, the National Museum of the American Sailor's mission is to collect, preserve, and interpret the history of the United States Navy's Sailor for the benefit of the United States Navy and the people of the United States.
+The National Museum of the American Sailor is an official Department of the Navy Museum under the Naval History and Heritage Command.
+The National Museum of the American Sailor's mission is to collect, preserve, and interpret the history of the United States Navy's Sailor for the benefit of the United States Navy and the people of the United States.

 The National Museum of the American Sailor aspires to preserve, educate and celebrate the history of the American Sailor and how through their dedication, patriotism and self-sacrifice, they have protected the United States and its citizens from the late eighteenth century to the present.
 The museum seeks to make the history of the American Sailor relevant to Navy personnel and local and national audiences.

 - Serving as a vital part of the heritage training process for all Navy recruits and connecting them to the Navy's long tradition of Honor, Courage, and Commitment.
 The institution also plays an important role in the Navy community by hosting naval traditions and activities that promote Naval Heritage to the greater community.

 - Collecting and exhibiting United States Naval history that is accurate, complete and unbiased.

 - Preserving the physical legacy and historical experiences of the Navy's Sailor for the benefit of the United States Navy and the general public.

 - Anticipating the United States Navy's future historical needs by creating strategies and policies for the selection and acquisition of historical material.

 - Developing innovative and inspirational educational programs and exhibits that broaden and deepen public knowledge and appreciation of the significance of the United States Sailor.